 Registration is free and open to all fields related to biogeochemistry, including geobiology, ecology, environmental engineering, geochemistry, microbiology, biochemistry, geology, oceanography, and astrobiology.

-The annual spring Symposium starts with a Friday night mixer, followed by a Saturday morning keynote address, Saturday afternoon and Sunday morning talks and and poster presentations, and a mid-Sunday awards ceremony with cash prizes for best graduate student talks and posters.
+The annual spring Symposium starts with a Friday night mixer, followed by a Saturday morning keynote address, Saturday afternoon and Sunday morning talks and poster presentations, and a mid-Sunday awards ceremony with cash prizes for best graduate student talks and posters.

 The primary sponsor is the Agouron Institute, with additional support provided by the host university and associated institutes.